eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/basic-conditional-requests.md

 ## Defining conditions

-Ditto supports retrieving, modifying, and deleting things based on specific conditions of the current thing state.
+Ditto supports retrieving, modifying, and deleting things based on specific conditions of the current persisted twin state.
+Conditions are not intended to be used for message dispatching.
 For example, if you want to update the value of an attribute, but only if the current attribute value is not already 42, you can specify a condition: